hydrusnetwork/hydrus/docs/getting_started_searching.md

 ![](images/wildcard_cool_pic.png)

 In this case, selecting the `title:cool pic*` predicate will return all three images in the same search, where you can conveniently give them some more-easily searched tags like `series:cool pic` and `page:1`, `page:2`, `page:3`.

-### System predicates
-Tags are intended to tell you about content in the file while system predicates on the other hand deals with the files themselves for the most part: How big a file is, resolution, number of pixels, sound or no sound, number of tags assigned to the file, time imported, and quite a few other things.
-System predicates are the things prefixed with `system:` in the window that appear when you click in the search box.

 ## OR searching
 Searches find files that match every search 'predicate' in the list (it is an **AND** search), which makes it difficult to search for files that include one **OR** another tag.
 For example the query `red eyes` **AND** `green eyes` (aka what you get if you enter each tag by itself) will only find files that has both tags.
 While the query `red eyes` **OR** `green eyes` will present you with files that are tagged with red eyes or green eyes, or both.